archlinux/repod/docs/repod/man/repod_conf.rst

   * *url*: An optional url string, for the upstream repository of the management repository (currently not used)

+* *package_url_validation* (optional): An inline table providing configuration for the validation of source URLs.
+Source URLs are links, that may be provided per pkgbase using *repod-file* and serve as reference to the source files (e.g. PKGBUILD) for each package.

+  * *urls*: A list of URL strings, against which the source URLs provided to *repod-file* must validate.
+  * *tls_required*: A boolean value, setting whether the URLS in the *urls* list and any source URL provided to *repod-file* must use TLS or not.

 * *name*: A string setting the name of the repository.
 It is used as the location to store stable package data of the repository.
   The *name* and *architecture* combination **must be unique**.